dbgarlisch/ScratchArea/pwio-utils.md

 Unlocks `ent`'s grid points.
 <dl>
   <dt><code>ent</code></dt>
-  <dd>A grid entity previously locked with a call to `pwio::utils::entLockInterior`.</dd>
+  <dd>A grid entity previously locked with a call to <b>pwio::utils::entLockInterior</b>.</dd>
   <dt><code>clearAllLocks</code></dt>
   <dd>If 1, all active locks on <code>ent</code> will be released.</dd>
 </dl>

 Typically, `clearAllLocks` should be 0.
 You should explicitly lock and unlock entities.
-A logic error has occurred if an entity remains locked at script termination.
+There is a logic error if an entity remains locked at script termination.

 <br/>